George Funston Miller

 George Funston Miller (September 5, 1809 – October 21, 1885) was a Republican member of the U.S. House of Representatives from Pennsylvania.

+Formative years

-George F. Miller was born in Chillisquaque Township, Pennsylvania.
+George F. Miller was born in Chillisquaque Township, Pennsylvania on September 5, 1809.
 He attended Kirkpatrick's Academy in Milton, Pennsylvania.
+While employed as a teacher in his local common school, he studied law.

+Admitted to the bar of Union County, Pennsylvania on May 15, 1833, he subsequently opened a law practice in Lewisburg, Pennsylvania.

+Academic and public service career

-He taught school, studied law, was admitted to the bar of Union County, Pennsylvania, May 15, 1833, and commenced practice in Lewisburg, Pennsylvania.
-He was a member of the board of curators of the University at Lewisburg (now Bucknell University) from 1846 to 1882.
-He served as scribe of curators from 1847 to 1851, and secretary of the board of trustees of Bucknell University from 1848 to 1864.
+A member of the board of curators of the University at Lewisburg (now Bucknell University) from 1846 to 1882, Miller served as scribe of curators from 1847 to 1851 and secretary of the board of trustees of Bucknell University from 1848 to 1864.

-Miller was elected as a Republican to the Thirty-ninth and Fortieth Congresses.
-He resumed the practice of law, and served as president of the Lewisburg, Centre & Spruce Creek Railroad.
-He died in Lewisburg in 1885.
-Interment in Lewisburg Cemetery.
+He was elected as a Republican to the Thirty-ninth and Fortieth Congresses.

+Following his legislative career, he resumed the practice of law, and served as president of the Lewisburg, Centre & Spruce Creek Railroad.

+Death and interment

+Miller died in Lewisburg on October 21, 1885, and was interred in the Lewisburg Cemetery.